michar71/DMX_CTRL/README.md

 - "Hoover Field" -> WS2812 Light Strips around the base that display a moving pattern syncronized with the speed of the car.
 - "Engines" -> Simple RGB Strips that are playing a preprpogrammed startup/shutdown seuqence and a animation while moving
 - "Internal Lights" -> Lantern with red LED's that are supposed to flicker and occasionally fail
-- Mood Lighting" -> White LED Strips that can be controlled in brightness
+- "Mood Lighting" -> White LED Strips that can be controlled in brightness
+- "Centralized Control Panel" -> Touchscreen control to trigger and sequence effects (Either Cheap Windows Tablet or Raspberry Pi)
 These are all usage cases that are not "Simple" DMX RGB-Light cases but also do not warrant complex solutions like FadeCandy that need a lot of programming, USB wiring and complex control computers.
+While these effects could be achived with a handful of Arduinos it makes central control more compleicated as there is no common control bus easily available and the processing power of Arduinos is limited.

 ## Feature List
 -	Can act as DMX Master or Slave